Los Angeles Angels: History

 On December 20, 2019, the city of Anaheim voted to sell Angel Stadium and the land around it to a group led by the team owner Arte Moreno for $325 million.
 The deal would have included a new or refurbished stadium, 5,175 apartments and condominiums, 2.7 million square feet (251,000 square meters) of office space, and 1.1 million square feet (102,000 square meters) of retail stores, restaurants and hotels.
 The deal was later canceled by the city council due to bribery and corruption allegations by the FBI on the deal between an Angels Baseball employee and Anaheim mayor Harry Sidhu, allegedly in exchange for a $1 million campaign contribution toward the mayor's reelection.
 Mayor Sidhu resigned on May 24, 2022.
 In 2023 the Angels scored a franchise record 25 runs against the Rockies, scoring 13 runs in the third inning alone.

+On September 1, 2026, Stan Kroenke, owner of the Los Angeles Rams, announced his intention to buy the Angels from the Moreno family.
+According to a joint statement released by Kroenke and Arte Moreno, the franchise sale process is expected to conclude in early 2027, although an exact sale price has yet to be revealed.

 Culture

 The mantra "Win One for the Cowboy" is a staple that is deeply rooted in Angels history for fans.
 The saying refers to the Angels' founder and previous owner, Gene Autry, who never saw his Angels win a World Series in his 38 years as owner.
 Years went by as the team experienced many losses just strikes away from American League pennants.
 By the time the Angels won their first World Series in 2002, Autry had been dead for four years.
 After winning the World Series, Angels player Tim Salmon ran into the home dugout and brought out one of Autry's signature white Stetson hats in honor of the "singing cowboy."
 Autry's #26 was retired as the 26th man on the field for the Angels.